Avg: 3.5 from 167 votes

 To finish, join with the Northeast Ridge and follow it to the top, or it might be more in keeping with the rest of the route to doggedly stay on the very crest of the ridge/arete to the summit.
 Either will deposit you on the crest of the summit ridge and just excellent and scenic scrambling/climbing for a pitch or two.

 Don't forget to mantle onto the summit block!

-Descend down Class 4 rocks on the East side to sand, follow left of the north ridge then cut over it eastwards and down snow/scree and steps back to Dade Lake.
+Descend down Class 4 rocks on the East side to sand, follow left of the north ridge then cut over it eastwards at the notch.
+There are two optional rappels down the snow/scree that bring you 2/3 down the slope.
+Follow steps back to Dade Lake.

 (Due to lots of talus, there are little good bivys above Gem Lakes until you reach Northside of Dade Lake.)